Tuxedo Evening Shirt Styles

 - White Dress Shirt, Barrel Cuffs, Any Collar: Unfortunately, barrel cuffs are much too casual with evening wear.

 Again, we highly recommend that you buy an evening shirt if you have the means and the time.
 However, if it’s an emergency, you could just get away with it on this occasion.

 If you have a white dress shirt with French cuffs, make sure that it has a classic spread collar.
 Ideally, a twill weave will add some visual interest to the fabric and distract from the presence of buttons.

 Finally, make sure that the shirt is clean, in good condition, and crisply ironed.
 Should the shirt have even the faintest stain or be slightly used, it will undermine your sneaky attempt to get away with wearing a regular shirt!

 Parting Thoughts & More Reading

-Whether off the rack or custom, a tuxedo shirt should fit perfectly and have the necessary aesthetic details to separate it from the average dress shirt.
+Whether off the rack or custom, an evening shirt should fit perfectly and have the necessary aesthetic details to separate it from the average dress shirt.
 It’s our hope that the information above is helpful to you as you find and wear one of your own.